 Any person or organizations may create a wetland mitigation banking project.
 After creation, the function of the wetland shall be evaluated by a natural scientist with at least a master's degree in botany, ecology, geology, geophysics, hydrology, wildlife management, zoology; or oceanography in the case of coastal wetlands.
-The value of the created wetland can be charged or credited towards proposed wetland alterations on-site or off-site in lieu of replication on a project by project or site by site basis.
+The value of the created wetland can be charged or credited towards proposed wetland alterations on-site or off-site in lieu of replication on a project-by-project or site-by-site basis.
 After completion of construction and evaluation, the completed mitigation banking value or credit can be sold or transferred.
 Mitigation banking can be charged or credited to any project in the same town or within five miles of the site within the same river basin.
-The Department of Environmental Protection shall keep a record of mitigation banking deposits and withdrawals, or may assign this duty to another state agency, or may contract such record keeping to a non profit or profit making organization.
+The Department of Environmental Protection shall keep a record of mitigation banking deposits and withdrawals, or may assign this duty to another state agency, or may contract such record keeping to a non-profit or profit making organization.
 There may be a charge for wetland banking record keeping, fees not to exceed cost of record keeping plus a 10% profit.
-The final decision on record keeping shall be made on a cost effective basis, by qualified persons at the lowest billable cost to the public.
+The final decision on record keeping shall be made on a cost-effective basis, by qualified persons at the lowest billable cost to the public.

-Wetland management using procedures classed as Open Marsh Water Management (OMWM) and Integrated Marsh Management (IMM) are to be routinely allowed as wetland management, and for creating enhanced wetland values for mitigation banking.
+Wetland management using procedures classed as Open Marsh Water Management (OMWM) and hitegrated Marsh Management (1MM) are to be routinely allowed as wetland management, and for creating enhanced wetland values for mitigation banking.

-Water access to open waters from adjacent uplands is not to be prohibited by this section and wetland replication shall not be required for small boat channels.
+Water access to open waters from adjacent uplands is not to be prohibited by this section and wetland replication shall not be required for small boat channels or for docks that are safe enough for children to use.